wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/use-healthcare-solution/includes/2-patient-access.md

 ## Messages

-In the **Messages** section, patients can send and receive messages from their health care team.
+In the **Messages** section, patients can send and receive messages from their healthcare team.
 Messages work like email, but the content is protected on the portal for sensitive medical information and communications.

 > [!div class="mx-imgBorder"]
 > [![A portal page on the Patient Access portal showing a list of messages from medical practitioners and a button to create a new message.](../media/2-3-inbox.png)](../media/2-3-inbox.png#lightbox)